-- First theme: Friendship Mrs. Slade and Mrs. Ansley have been friends since they first met as single women 25 years ago.
-However, their friendship is never close because of the rivalry between the two. - Second theme: Rivalry Mrs. Slade and Mrs. Ansley have always been rivals.
+- Friendship Mrs. Slade and Mrs. Ansley have been friends since they first met as single women 25 years ago.
+However, their friendship is never close because of the rivalry between the two. - Rivalry Mrs. Slade and Mrs. Ansley have always been rivals.
 As young women, both had loved Delphin Slade (the cause of the rivalry).
 Their rivalry is also seen in how Mrs. Slade views the marriages their daughters will make and in her comparison of her and Mrs. Ansley's difficulties in being widows.
-The rivalry prompts Mrs. Ansley, near the end of the story, to disclose that Delphin Slade is the father of her daughter, Barbara. - Third theme: Love and passion While Mrs. Slade believes her self to be a loving mother and a passionate woman, nothing she says about herself or her family members backs this up.
-The one person she seems to love is her dead son.
+The rivalry prompts Mrs. Ansley, near the end of the story, to disclose that Delphin Slade is the father of her daughter, Barbara. - Love and passion While Mrs. Slade believes herself to be a loving mother and a passionate woman, nothing she says about herself or her family members backs this up.
 In contrast, Mrs. Ansley although a seemingly quiet and mousey sort of woman apparently has loved Delphin Slade.
 The fact that she has hidden her love for her for 25 years demonstrates that she is capable of deep love and passion.

-Symbolism & Imagery
+Symbolism